Government sues Union Pacific over using flawed test to disqualify color blind railroad workers

 Some of the workers who sued had failed Union Pacific's “light cannon” test but passed another vision test that has the approval of the Federal Railroad Administration.
 The other workers who sued had failed both tests but presented medical evidence to the railroad that they didn't have a color vision problem that would keep them from identifying signals.

-The workers involved in the lawsuit were doing their jobs successfully for Union Pacific for between two and 30 years.
+The workers involved in the lawsuit were doing their jobs successfully for Union Pacific for between two and 30 years without any safety problems.
 The workers represented in the EEOC lawsuit worked for the company in Minnesota, Illinois, Arizona, Idaho, California, Kansas, Nebraska, Oregon, Washington, and Texas.

+Attorney Anthony Petru, who represents a number of the former UP workers, said the “light cannon” test is so unreliable that the railroad's own experts have testified that it would disqualify a quarter of the workers with perfect vision.

+“The last thing we would do is take any steps to try to put anybody in charge of a freight train who is unsafe because of their physical characteristics,” Petru said.
+“What we don’t want is employees who are safe, who could do the job safely, who could do the job competently to be precluded from working because the railroad perceives them as having a disability when they don’t.”

 The Omaha, Nebraska-based railroad is one of the nation's largest with tracks in 23 Western states.